liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/07-upgrading-plugins-to-liferay-7/01-adapting-to-liferay-7s-api.markdown

 ## Upgrade POM Files (Maven Projects Only) [](id=upgrade-pom-files)

-If you are not upgrading a Maven project, please skip this section.
+**Note:** If you are not upgrading a Maven project, please skip this section.

 The Code Upgrade Tool scans through all of your Maven project's POM files.
 Here is an outline of the types of changes it suggests: